spine-examples/Pingh/README.md

 ## Project structure

-The project consists of the following modules:

-- `github` provides value objects to represent the GitHub context, along with descriptions of the JSON responses returned by the GitHub REST API.
+- `github` defines value objects to represent the GitHub context, along with descriptions of the JSON responses returned by the GitHub REST API.
-- `sessions` provides an implementation of the Sessions bounded context, which includes user session management and authentication via GitHub.
+- `sessions` implements the Sessions bounded context, which includes user session management and authentication via GitHub.
-- `mentions` provides an implementation of the Mentions bounded context, which includes managing mention statuses and the process of retrieving new user mentions from GitHub.
+- `mentions` implements the Mentions bounded context, which includes managing mention statuses and the process of retrieving new user mentions from GitHub.
 - `clock` emulates an external system by sending the current time to the server.
 - `server` configures the server environment, sets up the server, and starts it.
   This module also enables interaction with [Google Cloud](#google-cloud-deployment).
-- `client` provides process states and flows for the client application.
+- `client` manages process states and flows for the client application.
 - `desktop` provides the user interface created with Compose Multiplatform.

 There are several auxiliary modules available for testing: